-A map created by Johns Hopkins University astronomers contains data extracted over two decades from the Sloan Digital Sky Survey The interactive map allows the public to see data that was only accessible to scientists.
+A map created by Johns Hopkins University astronomers contains extracted over two decades by the Sloan Digital Sky Survey The interactive map allows the public to see data that was only accessible to scientists.

-It depicts the true position and true colors of 200.000 galaxies, and is available online for free download.
+It depicts the true position and true colors of 200.000 galaxies, and is available at , from where you can download it for free.

 The Sloan Digital Sky Survey is a pioneering effort to image the night sky through a telescope based in New Mexico.
 Night after night for years, the telescope aimed at slightly different locations to capture this unusually wide perspective.